techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 Indeed, a really good moderator is the key.
 Perhaps that is a whole 'nother article.
 Anyone want to write it? :)

+## Philippines Ruby Meetup, January 2020

+I suggested experimenting with this clinic format to the organizers of the [Philippines Ruby Users Group](https://www.meetup.com/ruby-phil).
+They agreed, and roughly half the [meetup](https://www.meetup.com/ruby-phil/events/267773265/) was allocated for it.

+It turned out that only one person had a question, and several people answered it in complementary ways.
+Then there were no more questions.
+What to do?
+We morphed it into a general discussion.
+It was all engaging and interesting.
+Sometimes things don't go the way we expect.
+That's ok, we can adapt.

 ## Conclusion

 I describe in this article a solution that has worked for me, but of course there is an infinite number of combinations of attributes of a clinic, and your optimal mix may differ from mine.
 Any discussion can be engaging and informative, but for me the essentials of a _clinic_ are: